ddejohn/life/docs/index.md

 This tiled and sliced array is now the `padded` array on which we can perform the sliding window view function, count neighbors, and update `state`.

-Of course, I soon realized all of this was moot; there's actually a mode parameter for the `np.pad()` function which does all this heavy lifting for you...
+Of course, I soon realized all of this was unnecessary as there's actually a `mode` parameter for the `np.pad()` function which does all this heavy lifting for you...
 Oh well, it was a nice exercise.

 ## Fixing the bottleneck